lightap/wlroots-0.19.0-rc3/tinywl/README.md

 ## Running TinyWL

 You can run TinyWL with `./tinywl`.
-In an existing Wayland or X11 session, tinywl will open a Wayland or X11 window respectively to act as a virtual display.
+In an existing Wayland or RDP session, tinywl will open a Wayland or RDP window respectively to act as a virtual display.
 You can then open Wayland windows by setting `WAYLAND_DISPLAY` to the value shown in the logs.
 You can also run `./tinywl` from a TTY.